Neko-Box-Coder/CppOverride/mkdocs/docs/index.md

 Similar to `.SetArgs<...>(...)`, you can use `CO_ANY_TYPE` to match any type or to indicate that it won't be set.

 ---

-### 📐 7.
-Override Rules And Actions

-Just like any mocking library, you can also control when and how the override functions will behave, as well as registering callbacks when the override is successful or not.

----